Enchanting Castles in Canada You Can Stay in

 You’ll be surprised by the number of knockout castle hotels in Canada.
 Many of the country’s most enchanting vacation spots are former railway hotels, stretching from Vancouver Island and Banff to Ottawa and Montreal.
 Now primarily owned by Fairmont, these citadels were constructed in the late 19th century and earned the nickname Castles of the North.
 Looking for a special getaway with a historical bent?
 We’ve got the best castles in Canada for you to stay in, now bookable with Culture Trip.

 Fairmont Château Laurier

-and the Ottawa River, Château Laurier was designed in a French Gothic Château style to complement the adjacent Parliament buildings.
-Designated a National Historic Site in 1980, it features 426 guest rooms, including 33 luxurious suites.
-It’s home to a French Renaissance style-ballroom, built in 1912, plus an exquisite drawing room.
-Château Laurier is in the best position for exploring Canada’s capital city.
+In downtown Ottawa with views of Rideau Canal and the Ottawa River, Château Laurier was designed in French Gothic style to complement the adjacent Parliament buildings.
+It’s been a National Historic Site since 1980 and features 426 guest rooms (including 33 luxurious suites).
+Take a spin in the ballroom (built in 1912) or try out the heated indoor pool and spa.
+Château Laurier is perfectly poised for exploring the capital city.

 Fairmont Banff Springs

-Resort, Suite Hotel, Spa Hotel
+Resort, Suite Hotel, Spa Hotel, Luxury

 Fairmont Le Château Montebello

 Courtesy of Fairmont Le Chateau Montebello / Expedia